 Event organizers can create NFT tickets using their favorite blockchain platform.
 They can code the NFTs to set a sale price or hold an auction where participants can bid on tickets.
 Customers then buy NFT tickets and save them to their phones.
 They generate NFTs by attending the event.

 A purchaser purchases an NFT-based ticket and pays the ticketing firm the ticketing fee.
 When the smart contract receives payment, it is triggered.
 An NFT ticket is given to the buyer from the ticketing database.
 The ticket seller requests that the ticket be uploaded to IPFS.
 IPFS calculates the hash, and the tickets are placed in the database.
 NFT tickets are generated and uploaded to the NFT marketplace specified.
+All functionalities just described are programmed and added behind the scenes by an NFT marketplace developer.

 Before attempting to resolve anything, there must first be a problem.
 There are several advantages to the existing ticket industry: